 Sub-Sahara Africa’s population boom is one of the main reasons for optimism about the continent’s economic growth potential.
 But that doesn’t come without major challenges.
 Forty-eight countries classified by the UN as “least developed countries” are expected to double in population size by 2050; 33 countries, most of them falling within this category, will triple in size by 2100.
 The UN details a long list of challenges governments will face as populations expand:

 The concentration of population growth in the poorest countries will make it harder for those governments to eradicate poverty and inequality, combat hunger and malnutrition, expand education enrollment and health systems… and implement other elements of a sustainable development agenda to ensure that no-one is left behind.

 Comparative advantages between countries creates opportunities for sick people needing treatment.
 In many government run health care systems it can be cheaper to travel to another country and be treated there.
 You jump the waiting queue and the costs are much more affordable where you are required to pay some or all of the cost.

-Traveling from the USA to Mexico for treatments such as dental care and other small procedures is well known.
+Traveling from the USA to Mexico for treatments such as dental care (visit Alaska Dental Associates) and other small procedures is well known.
 Thailand is well known as a Medical Tourist destination with excellent facilities and extremely cost effective.
 Singapore is well known as a destination for advanced procedures for wealthy Indonesians and Africans.

 As more government run healthcare systems become bogged down by regulation, burgeoning costs, under-resourcing and underfunding, even governments will see Medical Tourism as a partial solution to their problems.
 A health insurance provider will examine the local cost to perform say, a hip replacement or heart bypass surgery) and offer their insured the choice – stay and wait for the surgery or take you and your partner on an all expenses holiday (airfares, hotel, hospital & surgery and recovery time) to Thailand, Mexico or India.